alces-software/flight-appliance-docs/docs/source/mpiapps/mpiapps.rst

 A number of different MPIs are under active development; for Linux clusters, there are a number of common versions available, including:

  - `OpenMPI <https://www.open-mpi.org/>`_; a modern, open-source implementation supporting a wide array of hardware, Linux distributions and applications
- - `MPICH <https://www.mpich.org/>`_; an older open-source implementation largely superceeded by OpenMPI, but still available for compatibility reasons
+ - `MPICH <https://www.mpich.org/>`_; an older open-source implementation largely superceded by OpenMPI, but still available for compatibility reasons
- - `MVAPICH <mvapich.cse.ohio-state.edu/>`_; an open-source MPI supporting verbs transport across Infiniband fabrics
+ - `MVAPICH <http://mvapich.cse.ohio-state.edu/>`_; an open-source MPI supporting verbs transport across Infiniband fabrics
  - `Intel MPI <https://software.intel.com/en-us/intel-mpi-library>`_; a commercial MPI optimised for Intel CPUs and interconnects
  - `IBM Platform MPI <http://www-03.ibm.com/systems/uk/platformcomputing/products/mpi/>`_; a commercial MPI optimised for particular commercial applications and interconnects